-Currently The Bank of England has maintained interest rates at an incredible 0.1% which is the lowest rate it’s ever been in the Bank of England’s 325 year history.
+Currently The Bank of England has maintained low interest rates even as low as an incredible 0.1% which is the lowest rate it’s ever been in the Bank of England’s 325 year history.

-The Bank of England has also been looking into the possibility of introducing negative interest rates in 2021.
+The Bank of England was also looking into the possibility of introducing negative interest rates in 2021.
 (Read more about negative interest rates here).

 Astonishingly, some countries such as Switzerland, Sweden and Japan amongst others, now have negative interest rates.
 This has never occurred before in history, so we are now in truly unchartered financial waters.

 Having your savings in a bank is now costing you money, as there is still continuous price inflation, while bank interest rates are basically zero or even negative.

 Bank of England base rate is still incredibly low in 2022.

 Investors may look at the bond market.
 Bonds are traditionally used as another form of safe haven for wealth.